Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Hermitian form of the WKODM and KODM in -dimensions Hermitian form of the KODM in d-dimensions

-\Cref{KODM} was obtained by simplifying equation 17 from reference~\cite{putajakirzhnits2012} using the Bessel function identities described in \ref{appendix:relations}, namely \cref{Bessel1,Bessel2}.
-Furthermore, we have collected the various terms of the ODM based on their order of $\hbar$ (or equivalently, their order of $\nabla_{\mathbf{r}}$). $A_{0}$ is the classical zeroth order in $\hbar$ term of the semiclassical expansion, also known as the Thomas-Fermi term.
-It is the only term which does not vanish in the local density regime, where effects due to inhomogeneities are sufficiently small such that $s$ is negligible compared to the scale over which the density changes, i.e., $s\approx 0$, yielding $\rho_{K}(\mathbf{r},\mathbf{r}')\approx A_{0}$~\cite{bencheikhhermitian2016,bencheikhmanifestly2016}.
-Going beyond the local density approximation and including quantum density gradient corrections yields $A_{1}$ and $A_{2}$, proportional to $\hbar$ and $\hbar^{2}$, respectively.
+\Cref{KODM} {with \cref{A0term,A1term,A2term}} was obtained by simplifying equation {(}17{)} from reference~\cite{putajakirzhnits2012} using the Bessel function identities described in \ref{appendix:relations}, namely \cref{Bessel1,Bessel2}.
+Furthermore, we have collected the various terms of the {K}ODM based on their order of $\hbar$ (or equivalently, their order of {gradient of the potential}). {In \cref{A0term},} $A_{0}^{{K}}$ is the classical zeroth order term of the semiclassical expansion { (order $\hbar^{0}$)}, also known as the Thomas-Fermi term.
+It is the only term which does not vanish {for uniform systems.
+To account for effects due to inhomogeneities, one must go beyond the LDA by including density gradient corrections through the terms $A_{1}^{K}$ and $A_{2}^{K}$ which are respectively of order $\hbar$ and $\hbar^{2}$.}

-\Cref{KODM} is manifestly non-Hermitian and non-idempotent as discussed in references~\cite{redjatisemiclassical2019,bencheikhhermitian2016,bencheikhmanifestly2016}.
-However, by changing to center of mass $\mathbf{R}$ and relative coordinates $\mathbf{s}$ via \cref{symmCoord}, we show that \cref{KODM} can be put into a manifestly Hermitian and idempotent form identical to the GVODM.
+\Cref{KODM} is manifestly non-Hermitian and non-idempotent as discussed in references~\cite{redjatisemiclassical2019,bencheikhhermitian2016,bencheikhmanifestly2016}. { Since \cref{KODM} contains no complex variables and therefore is equal to its own complex conjugate, the non-Hermiticity can be seen by swapping $\mathbf{r}$ and $\mathbf{r}'$, equivalent to the replacement $\mathbf{s}\rightarrow -\mathbf{s}$, and observing that the resulting expression is not equal to $\rho_{K}(\mathbf{r},\mathbf{r}')$.
+That is, $\rho_{K}(\mathbf{r},\mathbf{r}')\neq \rho_{K}^{\ast}(\mathbf{r}',\mathbf{r})$.} However, by changing to center of mass $\mathbf{R}$ and relative coordinates $\mathbf{s}$ via \cref{symmCoord}, we show that \cref{KODM} can be {recasted} into a manifestly Hermitian and idempotent form identical to the GVODM.
 The transformation from $(\mathbf{r},\mathbf{r}')\rightarrow (\mathbf{R},\mathbf{s})$ variables is non-trivial as we will show.
-Consequently, to simplify the process we will individually transform each $A_{1,2,3}$ term in \cref{KODM} and sum the results in the end via \cref{KODM}.
+Consequently, to simplify the process, we will individually transform each {$A_{0,1,2}^{{K}}$} term in \cref{KODM}, and sum the results in the end via \cref{KODM}.